 Sky Blue, still playing without injured Carli Lloyd of Delran (broken ankle), averted a shutout when Brittany Taylor scored in the 80th minute.

 This wasn't the type of farewell that Sky Blue goalie Kristin Luckenbill had envisioned.
-A Conestoga alum, Luckenbill was playing her final game before beginning work on her master's degree at the University of Virginia.
+A Conestoga High graduate, Luckenbill was playing her final game before beginning work on her master's degree at Virginia.

 "It's sad to have this end," said Luckenbill, who made a great save on a Lianne Sanderson breakaway in the 62d minute.
 "Overall, it's been a fantastic journey."